Replace a Vinyl Window Pivot Locking Shoe Without Dropping the Sash

 Stop if:

-• The balance spring, cord, rod, or channel carrier snaps loose, frays, or disappears into the track.
+The balance spring, cord, rod, or channel carrier snaps loose, frays, or disappears into the track.

-• The track is bent, split, or too damaged to hold a new shoe securely.
+The track is bent, split, or too damaged to hold a new shoe securely.

 Step 4: Match and install the new window pivot shoe

-1. Compare the new shoe to the old one side by side before installing it.
+Set the old and new shoes side by side before installing anything.

 If it works: The new pivot shoe is installed in the track and connected to the balance correctly.